What’s That Under the Sofa?

 Of course there were greater catastrophes than having a maid hand in her notice.
 For example, she might have her mind more on her admirer than on her job.
 Or she might be tempted to let some unknown scallywag into the house, a scenario envisaged by Henry Mayhew in London Labour and the London Poor:

 Some respectable looking young women, in the service of middle-class and fashionable families, are connected with burglars … Some of these females are usually not a fortnight or a month in service before a heavy burglary is committed in the house.

-was in labour in the small room at the end of the dining room (the china closet), Mr Carlyle was taking tea in the diningroom with Miss Jewsbury talking to him!!!
-Just a thin small door between! the child was not born till two in the morning when Mr C was still reading in the Drawing room.
+was in labour in the small room at the end of the dining room, Mr Carlyle was taking tea in the dining room with Miss Jewsbury talking to him!!!
+Just a thin small door between them!
+The child was not born till two in the morning when Mr C. was still reading in the Drawingroom.

 Some servants arranged to send their child off to be nursed, but not all pregnancies got this far, and there are many sad tales of lonely stillbirths and desperate acts of infanticide.
 One such case is described in our article on poor Sarah Gough, who certainly fared worse than Mary Ann.

 The blacke stinking fume

 Louis Steib, the son of a newsagent and tobacconist, was Hackney born and bred and a steady worker who had been employed as a tobacco stripper from an early age.
 Tobacco was big business in Victorian London, bringing in significant revenue to the government.
 Huge quantities of the leaf came into London through the docks.
 The warehouse at Tobacco Dock could store twenty-four thousand hogshead at a time, the hogshead being a specific size of barrel containing four hundred and fifty-four kilos of tobacco.